-One of the easiest ways to stop dog barking is to train the dog to respond to the "Be Quiet" command.
+One of the easiest ways to stop your dog barking is to teach him the "Be Quiet" command.

 This statement may sound contradictory, but the aim is to train your dog to bark and then teach him to stop barking!